mahnunchik/gulp-responsive/README.md

 Detailed description of each option can be found in the [sharp API documentation](http://sharp.dimens.io/en/stable/api/).

 ##### Renaming
-Renaming is implemented by [rename](https://www.npmjs.com/package/rename) module.
-Options are correspond options of [gulp-rename](https://www.npmjs.com/package/gulp-rename) module.
+Renaming is implemented by the [rename](https://www.npmjs.com/package/rename) module.
+Options correspond with options of [gulp-rename](https://www.npmjs.com/package/gulp-rename).

 #### options